Updated: Aug 13, 2021

 All of this leads to one specific problem: the growing gap between the rich and poor.
 But this problem never changed, this has been a structure of society from the beginning of human history.
 The ways might be different but this problem never changed: sons and daughters of noble families were treated special, the wealthy could afford a good education, the social class still existed, slaves and peasants worked for the nobles.
 If you look at it closely nothing has changed.

-In conclusion, I think the power of wealth will only create more problems.
+In my final analysis, I think the power of wealth will only create more problems.
 Just like what happened hundreds of years ago, it will always lead to people rebelling, coup d’états, and different kinds of wars.